A Wind Named Amnesia: Plot

 Wataru and Sophia resume their travels only to be attacked once more by the Police Mech.
 Sophia rescues Wataru and brings him to an advanced city called Eternal Town for medical attention.
 When Wataru regains consciousness, he discovers that the city is run by a super computer that has brainwashed two of its original citizens into running the day-to-day operations of the city.
 The super computer attempts to persuade Sophia and Wataru into becoming citizens as well but the two escape with one of the original citizens, Lisa.
 As they depart from the city, Lisa begins to recall memories from her past including the fact that the other citizen who was brainwashed into running the city was her father.
 As a result, Lisa decides to remain in Eternal Town.
 Sophia then explains that she is a member of an alien race that is responsible for the wind that erased Earth's citizens' memories.
 Sophia makes a wager with Wataru that if he is able to convince another person to join him in his travels, she will return humanity's memory.

 Wataru and Sophia are chased across the country by the unrelenting Police Mech until they reach New York City.
 Upon arriving, Wataru drops Sophia off in order to defeat the Police Mech by himself.
-After destroying the Police Mech, Sophia saves Wataru as he falls from a building, and later the two kiss and have sex.
+After destroying the Police Mech, Sophia saves Wataru as he falls from a building.
 Sophia leaves in order to rejoin her race and convince them that humanity deserves to have their memories.